API Reference

 • deepcopy – Whether to deep-copy each message before running the pipeline.

 • for_measurement – If the pipeline is being run to measure the length of a single message.
-In this case, any ensure_start steps will be ignored.
+In this case, any ensure_start steps will be ignored, and the returned message may not be a valid prompt - the only guarantee is on the length.

 Print out a summary of the pipeline and an example conversation transformation based on the steps in the pipeline.